-Arkansas, book review, first person account, John K. Quint, legend, little people, little person, lore, nature folks, nature spirits, Once Upon A Time In Arkansas, Once Upon A Time In Arkansas by John K. Quint, wild man
+Arkansas, book review, ebook, first person account, John K. Quint, legend, little people, little person, nature folks, Once Upon A Time In Arkansas, Once Upon A Time In Arkansas by John K. Quint, wild man

 A delightful collection of tales of encounters with little people and nature folks as recent as the last 100 years in the Arkansas and surrounding region.
 It also briefly covers some encounters of wildmen and also the chupacobra.